 - 9.4.1 Promoting employment, skills development and training opportunities for local people will contribute to sustainable economic development, the health, well being and quality of life of residents.
-The availability of the right skills in the borough will mean that there will be less need for people with these skills to travel into London, reducing both congestion on Havering's transport networks (roads and public transport) and carbon emissions. - 9.4.2 Havering has a high proportion of residents of working age and although employment rates are stable there is a lower proportion of Havering residents in high skilled jobs compared to other outer London boroughs.
+The availability of the right skills in the borough will mean that there will be less need for people with these skills to travel into Havering, reducing both congestion on Havering's transport networks (roads and public transport) and carbon emissions. - Havering has a high proportion of residents of working age and although employment rates are stable there are a lower proportion of Havering residents in high skilled jobs compared to other outer London boroughs.
 This is reflected in the average gross household income which is £44,430 compared to the London average of £51,770.
-This places Havering within the lowest third of all London boroughs(5).
+This places Havering within the lowest third of all London boroughs(8).
 It is important that the borough has a strong economy and that local people have the opportunity to benefit from new developments, particularly where these offer the scope for jobs, skills development and training opportunities.
-Although Havering has good schools, academic qualifications are low; 35% aged 16 years of age and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A-C).
-This could be attributed to the high numbers of residents leaving full-time education aged 16 years or under (more than 50%) compared to the London average of 24%(6) - 9.4.3 The Council is keen that Havering residents are able to enjoy the same opportunities as those in other parts of London and currently supports a number of initiatives, including Job Clubs, employability and training support through Havering Adult College, the Troubled Families programme and other externally funded projects.
+Although Havering has good schools, academic qualifications are low; 35% aged 16 and over have no qualifications in the most deprived areas and 35% have qualifications at Level 1 or 2 (Level 2 is equivalent to a GCSE grade A-C).
+This could be attributed to the high numbers of residents leaving full-time education aged 16 or under (more than 50%) compared to the London average of 24%(9) - 9.4.3 The Council is keen that Havering residents are able to enjoy the same opportunities as those in other parts of London and currently supports a number of initiatives, including Job Clubs, employability and training support through Havering Adult College, the Troubled Families programme and other externally funded projects.
 A pilot employment service is currently being funded through European Social Fund (ESF) provision to support those furthest from the labour market.
-Moving forward, future projections for the London job market are heavily skewed towards higher level qualifications and there is a need, therefore, to support Havering residents to access skills development and training opportunities that will enhance their skills levels and earning capacity.
+Moving forward, future projections for the London job market are heavily skewed towards higher level qualifications and there is a need, therefore, to support Havering residents to access skills development and training opportunities that will enhance their skills levels and earning capacity. - 9.4.4 Havering is well-placed to support a 20% local labour target, which is considered reasonable given its demographics.
+As well as an established base of construction businesses, the borough is also home to the Havering College Construction Campus which can support the training needs of local residents. - 9.4.5 The Employment and Skills Plan (ESP), which will form part of section 106 agreements and will be monitored by the Council, should detail the following: - Number of jobs created (temp/ perm/ full time, part time etc); - Forecasting of jobs; - How they expect to fulfil the 20% local labour target, including providing more personalised support and improved delivery, and ensuring more effective training and employment support for all; - How they will work with the Council to achieve those obligations, including getting more local unemployed persons back into work; - How they will maintain a labour and apprenticeship register, which must be available for inspection by the Council. - 9.4.6 Applicants should use the Council's Employment and Skills Plan template to set out the information showing that it meets the London Borough of Havering's requirement to accord with its Community Benefit Clauses in Procurement Guidelines (10). - 9.4.7 For the purpose of Policy 22 'Local' refers to the location of permanent operation of business or location of resident's home being within the London Borough of Havering.

-5 Havering JSNA 2016 p6
+8 Havering JSNA 2016 p6